Alipsa/spreadsheets/readme.md

   <version>1.3.4</version>
 </dependency>
 ```
-(Note that version 1.3.4 and later requires java 11)
+(Note that version 1.3.4 and later requires java 11).
+The module name is se.alipsa.spreadsheets.

 ...and use it your Renjin R code after loading it with:
 ```r